 “It’s Tessa, sir,” corrected Will.

-“You know, Dr. Baxter, I took CPR last year.
+“You know, Dr. B, I took CPR last year.
 I could try that,” I heard.

-Peeking through my fingers, my eyes flickered to a dark-haired boy who stepped out of the tight circle.
-His well-coiffed hair was contrasted by his distressed leather jacket and combat boots.
+Peeking through my fingers, my eyes flickered to a tall boy who stepped out of the tight circle.
+His well-coiffed chestnut brown hair was contrasted by his distressed leather jacket and combat boots.
 Dr. Baxter gave him a curt nod and left the classroom.

 “I’m not sure that she needs CPR.
-She’s still breathing, Fin,” said Will, the only one with brains.
+She’s still breathing, Fin,” remarked Will, the only one with brains.

-“Okay, let’s not pretend that you didn’t only get that job to pick up girls in bikinis, Belmont,” I countered, knowing that he was not concerned about my health.
+“Okay, let’s not pretend that you didn’t only get that job to pick up girls in bikinis, Belmont,” I countered, as the dumb jock knelt beside me.

 “Ugh, Fin, you’ll get her loser germs.
 Stop,” said Hilton, disgusted.